Grain Store | Kings Cross

 Grain Store | 1-3 Stable Street, Granary Square, Kings Cross, N1C 4AB

 Like great restaurants?
-Check out our excellent guide to the top restaurants in London.
+Check out our excellent guide to the best restaurants in London.